Learn More: Visa

 If you wish to apply for an extension, you will have to apply at the nearest Moroccan police station.
 This procedure does not always guarantee an extension and does not grant you multiple entries.

-Travel requirements and required documents for the Morocco eVisa
+What are the travel requirements and required documents for the Morocco eVisa?

 The visa applicant must the following documents during the application process:

-Valid passport: The passport must be valid for at least six months.
+Valid passport: The passport must be valid for at least 90 days.

 Invitation letter: You must obtain an invitation letter from the Moroccan Migration Service and provide the invitation number for the eVisa application form.
 A cover letter explaining the reason for the trip must also be submitted.